Laser Cutting Thickness and Speed Chart: Find Your Ideal Settings (500-12000W)

 Note:

-The following data in the laser cutting thickness & speed chart is for reference only!
+The data in the laser cutting thickness & speed chart is for reference only and may vary based on specific machine configurations and cutting conditions.

 Several factors can affect the cutting speed in laser technology, such as fiber optics, material quality, gases, optical lenses, cutting patterns, and other site-specific conditions that require adjustments.